Dima2021/ts-workshop2/README.md

 # Appendix
 ### SAST focused workshops
 The SAST scripts are disabled by default and should be uncommented to set up SAST organizations for workshop participants.
 - GitHub actions - Uncomment Workshop-setup-sast/ Workshop-cleanup-sast steps.
 - Local execution – Uncomment SAST scripts
 ### Extending workshop setup
-- The following parameters will need to be updated to include the new organizations for extended Workshop environments:
+The following parameters will need to be updated to include the new organizations for extended [Workshop environments](#workshop-environments):
 - GitHub parameters (GitHub scripts): Add link
   - GH_ORGS
 - SCA parameters (SCA scripts): Add link
   - WS_APIKEYS
   - WS_USERKEYS
 - SAST parameters (SAST scripts): Add link
   - SAST_API_TOKENS
-- Modifying workshop content
+### Modifying workshop content
-  - Adding new projects for the workshop – Add a new branch to this repo with the desired content (e.g., the easybuggy (./tree/easybuggy) branch includes the [easybuggy](https://github.com/k-tamura/easybuggy) application).
+- **Adding new projects for the workshop** - Add a new branch to this repo with the desired content (e.g., the easybuggy branch includes the [easybuggy](https://github.com/k-tamura/easybuggy) application).
-  - Updating existing projects – Navigate to the corresponding branch and update the application content accordingly.
+- **Updating existing projects** - Navigate to the corresponding branch and update the application content accordingly.